ligzy/ExpireMap/README.md

+# ExpireMap

-# ExpireMap: A standard, thread-safe, Map interface in Java with entries that can expire after a given time period.
-Useful data structure for caches in metadata.
+A standard, thread-safe, Map interface in Java with entries that can expire after a given time period.
+Useful data structure for caches and metadata.

-### Interface methods
+### Interface methods:

 * public V put(K key, V value, long timeoutMs);
 * public V get(Object key);
 * public V remove(Object key);

-### Deep dive
+### Deep dive:

-[ExpireMap.java](src/main/java/com/expiremap/interfaces/ExpireMap.java) is the basic interface.
+[ExpireMap.java](src/main/java/com/expiremap/interfaces/ExpireMap.java) is the basic interface for a map that supports put, get, and remove methods.

-[CustomExpireMap.java] (src/main/java/com/expiremap/impl/CustomExpireMap.java) is a ConcurrentHashMap based implementation for the interface.
+[CustomExpireMap.java] (src/main/java/com/expiremap/impl/CustomExpireMap.java) is a ConcurrentHashMap-based implementation for the interface.

-Internally CustomExpireMap is written to work with any variant of ConcurrentMap interface, but ConcurrentHashMap is used for prototype purposes.
+- Internally CustomExpireMap is written to work with any variant of ConcurrentMap interface, but ConcurrentHashMap here is used for prototype purposes.
-The map stores <Key, ExpireMapEntry> pairs.
+The map stores < Key, ExpireMapEntry > pairs.

 [ExpireMapEntry.java] (src/main/java/com/expiremap/impl/ExpireMapEntry.java) is an implementation that has a time to live (TTL) field for each entry in the map.